EmanueleGames/ConnectFour/README.md

 During his turn the AI will check for the following condition in this order:
 1. If there is a winning move, the AI will win.
 2. If there is a winning move for the player, the AI will block it.
+3. If there is a move that will let the AI win the next turn, the AI will go for it.
-3. If there is a move that will let the player win on his next turn, the AI will avoid it.
+4. If there is a move that will let the player win on his next turn, the AI will avoid it.
-4. If none of the above condition verifies, the AI will make a random move.
+5. If none of the above condition verifies, the AI will make a random move.
 <br/>

 ## Features